Phil0xFF/capacitor-jailbreak-root-detection/README.md

 ## Install

 Install the package.

 ```bash
 npm install jailbreak-root-detection
 npx cap sync
 ```

+*Version compatibility*: Match the plugin version with your Capacitor version - use jailbreak-root-detection@6.0.0 with Capacitor 6.x and jailbreak-root-detection@7.0.0 with Capacitor 7.x.

 ### iOS installation

 Add 'cydia' to the query schema of your app, otherwise the jailbreak detection will not work.

 ```bash
 <key>LSApplicationQueriesSchemes</key>
 <array>